USRSE/documents/governance.md

 ### Steering Committee Roles and Number

 The Steering Committee consists of nine seats.
+The list of current and past [Steering Committee Members](https://us-rse.org/about/steering-committee/) and meeting minutes are available publicly.

 The Steering Committee has the following roles: